Hydro Excavation & Utility Daylighting Services in Oregon

 Mid-State Industrial hydro excavation truck

-• Supports utility daylighting, potholing, slot trenching, and controlled excavation
+• Equipment supports utility daylighting, potholing, slot trenching, and limited-access excavation.

-• Helps reduce the risk of damaging gas, electric, telecom, fiber optic, water, and stormwater infrastructure
+• Adjustable operating methods help reduce direct mechanical contact with buried gas, electrical, telecom, fiber optic, water, and stormwater infrastructure.

-• Built for utility, municipal, construction, roadway, and industrial excavation support
+• Trucks can support utility, municipal, construction, roadway, and industrial projects throughout Oregon.

 Service Areas